apache/incubator-graphar/README.rst

 For enhancing the reading/writing efficiency, the logical vertex table will be partitioned into multiple continuous vertex chunks.
 And to maintain the ability of random access, the size of vertex chunks for the same label is fixed.
 To support to access required properties avoiding reading all properties from the files, and to add properties for vertices without modifying the existing files, the columns of the logical table will be divided into several column groups.

-Take the "person" vertex table as an example, if the chunk size is set to be 500, the logical table will be separated into sub-logical-tables of 500 rows except the last one, which can be less than 500 rows.
-And the columns for maintaining properties are also separated, being divided into several groups (e.g., 2 groups for our example).
-Therefore, there are 4 physical vertex tables in total for actually storing the example logical table, as the following figure shows.
+Take the "person" vertex table as an example, if the chunk size is set to be 500, the logical table will be separated into sub-logical-tables of 500 rows with the exception of the last one, which may have less than 500 rows.
+The columns for maintaining properties will also be divided into distinct groups (e.g., 2 for our example).
+As a result, a total of 4 physical vertex tables are created for storing the example logical table, which can be seen from the following figure.

 |Vertex Physical Table|